Aureas Turned Its Back (2018)

 "Last year during a recording session at my apartment in Chicago I began forming the foundation for the Perfect Messages LP.
 I had at that time, been experimenting with some guitar patches and slow phrasing.
 I cut and looped the guitar work and merged it with some samples and other unknown sources of audio to make this piece."
-That Black Shape, is part of this relationship humans have to physical darkness.
-In places void of light another tingling or sensation emerges.
+That Black Shape is part of this relationship humans have to physical darkness.
+In places void of light, another tingling or sensation emerges.
 It reveals something we've known for a long time.
 It's our fragility.
 And as this feeling rises up, it's as if we are moving closely with our inevitable fate, like a weightless or hovering tomb.
-Flashes of ourselves until the the flashing doesn't flash anymore like it once did."
+Flashes of ourselves until the flashing doesn't flash anymore like it once did."

 2017 | Object_3

-After some time on residency in the Alentejo region of Portugal I began to cultivate a fascination with the activities of a species of black ant.
+After some time on residency in the Alentejo region of Portugal, I began to cultivate a fascination with the activities of a species of black ant.
 I believed at the time of creating Object_ 3, I was seeking a point of focus and decided that before expanding to a macro vantage, starting small and then branching out seemed formally beneficial.

 Through studying the formations and the physicality of ant colonies, different sketches and patterns began to emerge.
 The clearly recognizable triangular structures human existence has created-documented in the construction of the Great Pyramids in Giza, bridge structures and others- manifested themselves.
 So I went further with this idea of the colony and geometric shapes.

-There is a narrative here worth exploring, that of a hidden work ethic-the worker ant, our lives as humans.
+There is a narrative worth exploring, that of a hidden work ethic-the worker ant, our lives as humans.
 It’s taken as if our lives in a postindustrial society are potentially programmed in a similar fashion: carry out a menial task, something that is mundane and potentially unavoidable yet it's replicated.

-Object_3 represents: simplicity, dedication, programming and physical integrity-all clearly observable traits of ants.
-After many hours of video documentation, audio recording in places like: sheep-laden fields, cork oak pastures and the remains of dead rabbits, insects-once living beings.
+Object_3 represents simplicity, dedication, programming and physical integrity-all clearly observable traits of ants.
+After many hours of video documentation, audio recording in places like sheep-laden fields, cork oak pastures and the remains of dead rabbits, insects-once living beings.
 I subsequently found a brigade of ants, slowly working to carry off a praying mantis, a formidable carnivorous insect.

 The audio elements composed here are a combination of electronic frequencies picked up using an old amplifier and recordings of ant movements using piezo contact microphones.
 I built a geometric object, resembling the shape of an ant colony.
-I imbedded it with a small Pico projector.
+I embedded it with a small Pico projector.
 This was suspended in the air and projected a video of the demise and task of feeding of these ants, onto the side of the building at Obras.
 The emotions are extended, time-stretched creating a hazy moment that I felt best resented the poetry and unmistakable dread-a spectator to the witnesses of death.

 2017 | Object_1